Rumination disorder is a clinical syndrome in which recently eaten food is brought back up and re-chewed.

 The exact cause of rumination disorder is not known, however, there are several factors that may contribute to its development:

 - Physical illness or severe stress may trigger the behaviour.

 - Neglect of the person or an abnormal relationship between the child and the mother or other primary carer may cause the child to engage in self-comfort.
 For some children the act of chewing is comforting.

 - It may be a way for the child to gain attention.

 Since most children outgrow rumination disorder, and older children and adults with this disorder tend to be secretive about it out of embarrassment, it is difficult to know exactly how many people are affected.
 However it is generally considered to be uncommon.

 Rumination disorder most often occurs in infants and very young children (between three and 12 months), and in children with development problems.
 It is rare in older children, adolescents and adults.
-It may occur slightly more often in boys than in girls, but few studies of the disorder exist to confirm this.

 How is rumination disorder diagnosed?